norbelcasasmurillo/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and guides you through installing the osTicket help desk system on a Windows virtual machine.<br />

 <h4>Sidenotes:</h4>